 A Professor of Jewish Studies and Director of the Sigi Zieirng Institute at American Jewish University in LA, Michael Berenbaum served as the Project Director overseeing the creation of the United States Holocaust Memorial Museum and first director of its Research Institute.
 He was also President of the Survivors of the Shoah Visual History Foundation.
 The author and editor of 22 books, he was also Managing Editor of the second edition of the Encyclopaedia Judaica, 22 voluments 16 million words more than 25,000 contributions to scholarship.
 His work in the Media has been recognized with Emmy Awards and Academy Awards.
 He has developed Museums and Museum exhibits in a half dozen cities in the United States as well as in Mexico and Poland, most recently the much-acclaimed "Auschwitz.
 Not Long Ago.
 Not Far Away" exhibit at the Museum of Jewish Heritage in New York City.

 The presentation is free and open to the public.
 In addition to the in-person program, the lecture will also be accessible via Zoom.
-For Zoom access information and any questions, please contact the Center at 828.262.2311 or firstname.lastname@example.org.
+To register for the online Zoom version, click here: https://appstate.zoom.us/meeting/register/tJElcuirqzsuHNyiBD4novBMys2m15XBj7ob For any questions, please contact the Center at 828.262.2311 or firstname.lastname@example.org.